This Woman Found a Tool That Pays Her to Save Energy (She’s Made Over $6K)

-A few days later, Kim returned, and a clean-up company packed 20 year’s worth of the McDermott’s belongings away, and they moved into a hotel before settling into a friend’s home for a couple of months.
+A few days later, Kim returned.
+A clean-up company packed 20 year’s worth of the McDermott’s belongings away, and they moved into a hotel before settling into a friend’s home for a couple of months.

 Additionally, Kim had to quit her out-of-town job to focus on fixing their house.
 (Plus, she’d been telling herself she’d give up the demanding gig soon, so now she counts the incident as a blessing.)